chrisfosterelli/chrisfosterelli.github.io/_posts/2015-01-06-30-days-of-casual-soylent.md

 ---
 layout: post
 permalink: 30-days-of-casual-soylent
-title: 30 Days of Casual Soylent
+title: Thirty days of casual soylent
 ---
 During the month of September 2014 I experimented with a DIY version of soylent.
 I know that many people have started using the food substitute as a [sole source of nutrition](http://www.raptitude.com/2014/08/what-happened-during-my-30-days-on-a-liquid-superfood/), but I wanted to focus on using soylent in a more _casual_ manner.
 Specifically, as a student food on campus is often expensive and homemade lunches are often difficult to carry around, not nutritious, or require reheating.
 Soylent is none of those things, so for a student I was suspecting it might make an ideal lunch substitute.